Behind the Scenes Farm Tour

 Inquiring minds want to know!

 There are pens & pens and barns & barns full of calves and heifers (female cows that have not had a calf yet).
 We are right across the road from that.
-You'll know it's the right place if you see way too many goats!

-You may actually see a couple of our milk cows at the neighbors.
-That’s because they are the best neighbors in the world and they let us use the pastures for our cows because they don’t want to have to mow all that grass!
-Plus I (Anna) work there, no relation, that’s just my day job.
+That’s because they are the best neighbors in the world and they let us use the pastures for our cows so they don’t have to mow all that grass.

 So there’s a brown house across the road from the huge heifer farm.
 You have arrived!!